ylazakovich/path-of-exile-starter/.github/ISSUE_TEMPLATE/feature_request.md

 ## Description

-Briefly describe the feature request you are suggesting. <br>
+Briefly describe the feature request you are suggesting.

 ## Details